 Market and Competition

-Market competition is clearly defined and implemented at both the macroeconomic and microeconomic levels.
+Market competition is clearly defined and enforced at both the macroeconomic and microeconomic levels.
 Prices are fully liberalized, and the currency is fully convertible.
 The state fully guarantees market competition.
 All market participants, whether domestic or foreign, have equal opportunities.

 Market organization